sulticrax/ShellScript/README.md

 # ShellScript
-Shell scripts for use Redhat Linux variants
+Shell scripts for use on Redhat Linux variants

 ### Index
 - **RemoteBackup**: *Mounts remote Win10 HDD & does incremental backup to local location, tar.gz folder, move out of root partition & unmounts HDD.
 Execute on a weekly crontab*